 On any transaction or activity that would result in an oil spill fee liability, you must separately state the fee amount you collect on the invoice provided to the owner of the crude oil, petroleum products, or renewable fuel.
 You must also separately state the fee amount you collect on the shipping documents provided to another marine terminal operator, refinery operator, renewable fuel production facility operator, or renewable fuel receiving facility operator on any transaction or activity that would result in an oil spill fee liability.

-The law does not prohibit a feepayer from including the fee expense in the costs for services provided or in the products it sells.
-Similarly, sellers commonly include such expenses as processing, transportation, and marketing expenses in their products' cost.
+The law does not prohibit a feepayer from including the fee expense in the costs for services provided or in the products it sells; similar to how sellers commonly include expenses for processing, transportation, and marketing in their products' cost.
 However, the fee must not be separately stated as a charge for reimbursement on a transaction or activity that does not result in a fee liability.
-A separately stated fee reimbursement charge on a transaction or activity that does not result in a fee liability is considered excess fee reimbursement.
+A separately stated fee reimbursement charge or fee charge on a transaction or activity that does not result in a fee liability is considered excess fee reimbursement.

 The law does not provide for a credit for the export of crude oil, petroleum products, or renewable fuel on which the fee was paid.
 The fee is imposed on the receipt of the crude oil, petroleum products, or renewable fuel, or the shipment of renewable fuel from a renewable fuel production facility, not upon the subsequent sale or shipment.